 Lake Mutanda is a fresh, clearwater lake, dotted by 15 islands (Punishment, Kyangushu, Mutanda, Kyotsa, Mayunge, Kamakoma, Mutike, and Kinyonyi among others).
 Out of the 15 islands, Mutanda Island (the largest) is the only one inhabited by the local community, the Abagesera Clan.
 The Abagesera Clan occupies an area of Mutanda Island and they grow various crops, including sugarcane, matoke, beans, maize, and passion fruits (amatunda).

 The lake is full of interesting wildlife and during our paddle, we may spot clawless otters and endemic bird species.
-The amazing scenery of Lake Mutanda is set against a background of the cloudy peaks of the Virunga Mountain range that spans the border of Uganda, the Congo, and Rwanda.
+The amazing scenery of Lake Mutanda is set against a background of the cloudy peaks of the Virunga Mountain range that span the border of Uganda, Congo, and Rwanda.
 The stunning views of the mountains from the lake are second to none and especially magical when the light catches them at just the right angle as the sun rises and sets.